 When she turned 4, we tried to take away the pacifier.
 But the desperate displays of suffering and despair I witnessed for the few nights we tried to keep it from her made me think twice about taking it away before she seemed ready to give it up.

 Her teeth looked okay.
 While our pediatric dentist warned we should think about cutting it off before she lost any baby teeth (she has yet to lose a tooth), I reminded myself that I sucked my thumb until I was 8.
-Our pediatrician cautioned that if she got ear infections could be an issue, but my daughter had never, as far as I could recall, come down with one.
+Our pediatrician cautioned that if she got ear infections it could be an issue, but my daughter had never, as far as I could recall, come down with one.
 Besides, she didn’t use her pacifier during the day at preschool.
 She was confident with teachers and friends.
 She seemed to instinctively understand it was something she kept at home to soothe herself.
 And, yes, she used it every night for sleeping.

 We tried many times between age 4 and 5 to toss the thing.
 At Christmas, we put her pacifiers in a box and sent them to Santa.
 We stuck them under her pillow for the “paci fairies” and gave some to her new baby cousin (we have a lot of pacifiers around the house!).
 Instead, she started sucking on her hair, chewing her fingernails, and putting lots of other not-so-sanitary things in her mouth when she got the chance.
 On one typical subway trip, she licked a subway pole like it was a yummy popsicle.
 Before I had a chance to notice, I caught many dreadful, disgusted stares from onlookers.

 Around this time, I took a trip to France and noticed how many older French children were riding in strollers and using pacifiers.
 I wondered if those of us parenting stateside weren’t a little too hyper about rushing our kids into things.
 I mean, in the United Kingdom, they literally refer to pacifiers as “soothers.”